binoyPeries/docs-choreo-dev/en/docs/consuming-services/consuming-a-service-apikey.md

 3. Select the desired API that requires an API Key for access.
 4. This will take you to the API overview page, where you can manage credentials.

-#### Generating Environment-Specific API Keys.
+#### Generating API Keys.

-Choreo allows you to generate API keys for production and non-production environments.
+Choreo allows you to generate API keys for production and sandbox environments.

 !!! note
     Access to production endpoints may be restricted based on your user role.
 Ensure you have the required permissions before generating production keys.